aeon-toolkit/aeon/docs/api_reference/base.md

 ## Checkpointing

 Estimators declaring `capability:checkpointing=True` can save training state and explicitly continue it.
-Initially, Arsenal supports this capability.
+Arsenal and ShapeletTransformClassifier support this capability.
+The scikit-learn facing Rotation Forest estimators, `RotationForestClassifier` and `RotationForestRegressor`, support it too, through the same `save_checkpoint`, `load_checkpoint` and `resume_fit` methods;
+they carry no tags, so the capability is documented rather than declared.
 `fit` always starts a fresh fit; use `resume_fit` to continue a loaded checkpoint.

 ```python